Splitting-strategies for arbitrary-order fully mixed finite element discretizations of the Biot equations: Numerical results

 For the spatial discretization, we use Raviart--Thomas spaces of order \(k\) for the Darcy velocity and for each row of the total stress, discontinuous piecewise polynomials of degree \(k\) for the scalar pressure, discontinuous vector-valued piecewise polynomials of degree \(k\) for the displacement, and continuous piecewise polynomials of degree \(k\) for the rotation, with \(k\geq 1\).

 All computations were carried out in Python using the finite element library \texttt{NGSolve}/\texttt{Netgen} for the spatial discretization and assembly of the discrete systems~\cite{ngsolve}.
-Auxiliary tasks, including array handling, sparse matrix operations, and root finding for the analytical Mandel solution, were implemented using \texttt{NumPy} and \texttt{SciPy}~\cite{numpy2020,scipy2020}.
+Auxiliary tasks, including array handling, sparse matrix operations, and root finding for the analytical Mandel solution, were implemented using \texttt{NumPy} and \texttt{SciPy}~\cite{numpy2020,scipy2020}. \answer{All linear problems are solved using direct solvers, where in 2D SuperLU factorization is employed, and in 3D \texttt{PETSc}~\cite{petsc-web-page,petsc4py} is used with the multifrontal solver \texttt{MUMPS}~\cite{MUMPS2001,MUMPS2006} under a nested-dissection ordering.}